 As stated earlier, the Head Post Office, Gangtok had not maintained the records of disbursement of pension through its branches for the period 2017-18 to 2018-19.
 However, Audit analysed details of disbursement of IGNOAP and IGNWP made by three Post Offices.
-It revealed that eight number of IGNOAP and one IGNWP beneficiary transactions failed in Gangtok Post Office, similarly, for eight beneficiaries of IGNOAP the transactions failed in Tadong Post Office and for one beneficiary of IGNOAP, the transaction failed in Sang Post Office.
+It revealed that eight number of IGNOAP and one IGNWP beneficiary transactions failed in Gangtok Post Office, similarly, for eight beneficiaries of IGNOAP the transactions failed in Tadong Post Office.
 The reason for these failed transactions was attributed to beneficiary holding old account number which was not in system.
 Neither the Post Office nor the SJWD had rectified the error and reinitiated the payment.

-IGNOAPS -C/B as on 31 March 2018:₹ 7.25 crore, as on 31 March 2020:₹ 13.09 crore as per Axis Bank account.
+&lt;sup>87 IGNOAPS -C/B as on 31 March 2018:₹ 7.25 crore, as on 31 March 2020:₹ 13.09 crore as per Axis Bank account.